-SpaceX Inspiration4: Launch date and time, mission details
+SpaceX Inspiration4: Launch date and time, previous mission details

-The mission will fly using the Crew Dragon craft, designed primarily to transport NASA astronauts between Earth and the International Space Station.
-SpaceX has made no bones about its desire to use the spacecraft for private citizens to travel to space, too, and now Isaacman and three lucky fellow passengers will have that privilege.
+The mission flew using the Crew Dragon craft, designed primarily to transport NASA astronauts between Earth and the International Space Station.
+SpaceX has made no bones about its desire to use the spacecraft for private citizens to travel to space, too.

 29 Reasons is an occasional series from Inverse that offers essential context about something new in the world.